Food Waste - Frequently Asked Questions

 Yes.
 Any damaged or broken caddies can be replaced free of charge.
-Please leave the damaged one out for collection and it will be exchanged with a new one.
+Just ring the Contact Center on 01978 298989 to ask for a replacement caddy. .

 Then please continue to do this.
 This is a really environmentally friendly way of dealing with your raw food waste and peelings.
 However, the new green bin collections allow for other food items that would not normally be home composted such as cooked food and meat to be collected and composted in an in-vessel composting unit.